-Training shouldn’t instil such counter-productive habits.
-Sadly, far too many lacklustre instructors still do exactly this.
+Training shouldn’t instill such counter-productive habits.
+Sadly, far too many lackluster instructors still do exactly this.

 If a skill isn’t unconscious, then it is unreliable under stress and will also impede your situational awareness (and enjoyment of diving) by demanding your constant attention.

 Far too few courses/instructors allocate adequate time for students to develop their fundamental skills to an appropriate level of unconscious fluency.

 Currently residing in Subic Bay, Philippines; he has amassed more than 10,000 open-circuit and CCR dives over three decades of challenging diving across the globe.

 Andy has published numerous diving magazine articles and designed advanced certification courses for several dive training agencies, He regularly tests and reviews new dive gear for scuba equipment manufacturers.
 Andy is currently writing a series of advanced diving books and creating a range of tech diving clothing and accessories.